kvendrik/dotfiles/README.md

 ## 🏗️ Contribute
 1. Make your changes.
 2. Changes should:
     - Contain no big side-effects<br>_Don't: automatically install dependencies.
-Do: Check if env required variable is set._
+Do: Check if required env variable is set._
-    - Prefix utility methods with a double underscore<br>_For example: `__some-utility`_
+    - Prefix utility methods with a double underscore<br>_For example: `__some-utility`._
     - Keep utility methods local to the file they're used in as much as possible<br>_If they're used across the codebase add them to `./foundation`.
 The idea here is to only require consumers to have to import `./foundation` and to then be able to source any other file ([cherry-picking](#cherry-picking))._
 3. Run `./lint` to lint changes you make.
 4. Open a PR.